fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## July 3 (Saturday)
-Your FINAL Learning Reflection---over the WHOLE CLASS---is officially due today (but feel free to revise and submit it MONDAY).
-See the [Final Course Reflection Guide](final-course-reflections).
-I can't emphasize enough that this SHOULD NOT BE A SUMMARY of what we've covered.
+Your FINAL Learning Reflection---over the WHOLE CLASS---is officially due today (the last official day of the 1H session.)
+However, feel free to revise and submit it MONDAY.
+See the [Final Course Reflection Guide](final-course-reflection).
+I can't emphasize enough that this SHOULD NOT BE MERELY A SUMMARY of what we've covered.
 Instead, as the instructions explain in more detail, illustrate how your thinking about food has changed over the month, and how your submitted work justifies what you think should be your overall grade for the course.

 {% include alert.html class='danger' title='Final Course Reflection' text="
-Make sure to post your [Final Course Reflection](final-course-reflections) on the discussion board!
+Make sure to post your [Final Course Reflection](final-course-reflection) on the discussion board!
 "%}